-If you haven’t gotten away from your writing desk in a while, National Novel Writing Month (also known as NaNoWriMo) is a self-guided competition for writers to challenge themselves.
+National Novel Writing Month (also known as NaNoWriMo) is a self-guided competition for writers to challenge themselves.
 The goal is to start a novel on the first day of November and finish it by the final day.
 For practical reasons, NaNoWriMo calls “finished” hitting 50,000 words.
-That’s on the shorter end of a novel, but aiming for more words pushes the bounds of how much a reasonable person can write in a month.
+That’s on the shorter end of a novel.
+But aiming for more words pushes the bounds of how much a reasonable person can write in a month.

-I personally am a huge fan of NaNoWriMo, and I’ve participated three times over the last four years.
+I am a huge fan of NaNoWriMo, and I’ve took part three times over the last four years.
 Leading up to this year’s competition, I’d like to share with everyone a little about how I prepare.

-Just because the competition stipulates that the writing must happen during November, that doesn’t mean you can’t do a lot of prep work!
-Everyone will have their own methods for preparing stories, but what I like to do is really dedicate October to getting myself in a good position to spend all of my time at the keyboard writing in November.
+The competition stipulates that the writing must happen during November.
+But that doesn’t mean you can’t do a lot of prep work!
+Everyone will have their own methods for preparing stories.
+I like to dedicate most of October to getting myself prepared for writing in November.

 The first step is always to find the story I want to tell.
 For me, that means cracking open my ideas notebook and picking something.
-Normally, I’ll have spent a lot of time stewing on different ideas I think I want to pursue, so that by the time October does roll around, I’ll already have a pretty solid idea about what my story will look like, in the broadest terms.
+Normally, I’ll have spent a lot of time stewing on different ideas I think I want to pursue.
+By the time October rolls around, I’ll already have a solid idea about what my story will look like.
 For example, I decided on this year’s story back in mid-June while reading a novel.
-The idea coalesced with another idea I’d had simmering for some time—and I knew almost immediately that I had a plan for NaNoWriMo.
+The idea coalesced with another idea I’d had simmering for some time.
+I knew almost immediately that I had a plan for NaNoWriMo.

 The idea that came to me was a simple one.
 And I’ll be honest, the story I’m designing is nothing groundbreaking.
 The plot is old and it’s seen a lot of mileage.
 But I realized the plot I wanted to use for the world I wanted to write the story within.
-I often come to story ideas like this; developing either a plot or a place or a character first, and slowly adding in the other pieces as they occur to me.
+I often come to story ideas like this; developing either a plot or a place or a character first.
+From there, I slowly add in the other pieces as they occur to me.

 Because let’s be honest, most characters and places already exist in some form.
 There isn’t really anything new out there, but the way we put these characters and ideas together can be new.
-I’ve never been put off by using a character or place or plot that seems overdone, so long as I’ve got something new to turn the story on.
+It has never put me off by using a character or place or plot that seems overdone.
+So long as I’ve got something new to turn the story on.
 How we put the pieces together determines how the finished puzzle will look.

 Preparing for NaNoWriMo, the first step is to align the characters, the place, and the plot.
-Nothing needs to be set in stone, but the more you know about your characters before you start writing, the less likely you are to be surprised by how they act.
+Nothing needs to be set in stone.
+But the more you know about your characters before you write, the less likely you are to be surprised by how they act.
 The more you know the place, the easier it will be to write scenery.
 The more defined your plot is, the easier it will be to maintain your momentum.

 For the plot specifically, I try to write a single sentence to guide me through each scene I want to write.
 If my goal is 50,000 words, this usually means at least 10 scenes, probably more like 15.
 So that becomes my goal.
 Something like 15 sentences to tell my entire story, obviously with a minimum amount of detail.

-I love this exercise, as it tends to help me zero in on the exact trajectory of the story without spending a lot of time on details.
-Think of it as if you’re a historian and you’re trying to record the broadest points of an event for a history textbook.
+I love this exercise.
+It helps me zero in on the exact trajectory of the story without spending a lot of time on details.
+Think of it as if you’re a historian and you’re trying to record the points of an event for a textbook.

 Last year, I jotted down 23 scenes.
-I finished NaNoWriMo at 45,000 and change words, and over the course of the month, I cut back to 11 scenes.
-Then I did a redraft, nearly doubling the word count and working in 7 more scenes, 2 of which weren’t on the original list.
-The point being, those initial plot guides stuck with me even after November ended to help direct me in revising and expanding the story.
+I finished NaNoWriMo at 45,000 and change words.
+Over the course of the month, I cut back to 11 scenes.
+Then I did a redraft, nearly doubling the word count.
+And working in 7 more scenes, 2 of which weren’t on the original list.
+The point being, those initial plot guides stuck with me even after November ended.
+I needed the guid to direct me in revising and expanding the story.